 Future Focused Initial Teacher Education

-We need to reconceive how we educate teachers to equip them with the skills they need, and to make sure we have an education system that enables every learner to achieve their best.
+We need to reconceive how we educate and mentor new teachers to equip them with the skills they need, and to make sure we have an education system that enables every learner to achieve their best.

 Read the summary report setting out the key findings: Summary report: High quality practica and integration of theory and practice in initial teacher education.